kevinpruvost/kevinpruvost_epitech/MUL_2018/MUL_my_hunter_2018/README.md

 # MUL_my_hunter_2018

-## 1st Graphical project of the first C Graphical Programming module of the Epitech's 1st year program.
+## 1st Graphical project of the first "C Graphical Programming" module of the Epitech's 1st year program.

 My_hunter is a project where we had to learn how to make our first video game thanks to the CSFML library.